 - The city’s cultural scene includes an art gallery, local history museum, the historic Harker House, and the outdoor Living History Tree Museum, which is made up of trees grown from clippings and seeds from famous locations around the world.
 Santa’s Castle, originally a Carnegie library, features many elaborate antique animatronic Christmas displays.

 - The city’s diversity has a strong influence on local cuisine: Storm Lake has several ethnic grocery stores, five authentic Mexican restaurants, a Thai restaurant, and a Laotian buffet.
-Around town are eating experiences from high-end dining to fast food chains, offering an assortment of classic American cuisine, steaks, burgers, seafood, and even pizza with honey-infused crust.
+Around town are eating experiences from high-end dining to fast food chains, offering an assortment of classic American cuisine, steaks, burgers and seafood.
 One coffee house, Common Grounds, is on campus; another is not far away.

-- Storm Lake’s outdoor entertainment includes two golf courses: an 18-hole country club, located a few miles west of town, and a newly renovated 9-hole municipal course located on the northeast corner of the lake, near the city campground and King’s Pointe.
+- Storm Lake’s outdoor entertainment includes two golf courses: an 18-hole country club, located a few miles west of town, and 9-hole municipal course located on the northeast corner of the lake, near the city campground and King’s Pointe.
+On a smaller scale, you can test your skill putting around obstacles on the miniature golf course.

-- Indoor entertainment includes a three-screen movie theatre, bowling alley, and nightclubs.
+- Indoor entertainment includes a three-screen movie theatre, laser tag, bowling alley, and nightclubs.
 Professional musical and theatrical performances are frequently featured in the University’s Academic and Cultural Events Series (ACES).

 - Places to worship in Storm Lake include churches representing more than 15 Christian denominations and a Buddhist temple.
 The heritage of the University is in the Presbyterian tradition.